 Choosing a Deductible

 Your deductible is the amount you might have to pay out personally before your insurance company begins paying any damages.
-You may have two different deductibles— one for comprehensive coverage and one for collision.
+Let’s say your car insurance policy has a $500 deductible, and you hit a guardrail on the highway when you swerve to avoid a collision.
+If the damage was $2,500, you would pay the $500 deductible and your insurer would pay for the other $2,000 in repairs.
+(Worth noting: You may have two different deductibles when you hold an auto insurance policy — one for comprehensive coverage and one for collision.)

 If you have savings or some other source of money you could use for repairs, you might be able to go with a higher deductible and save on your insurance payments.
 But if you aren’t sure where the money would come from in a pinch, it may make sense to opt for a lower deductible.